Category Archives: World History

 Education Reform under Peter the Great – Russia’s Bold Transformation

-Education Reform under Peter the Great: How Russia Learned to Think Differently History is full of rulers who wanted power, wealth, or glory.
+History is full of rulers who wanted power, wealth, or glory.
 But Peter the Great?
 He wanted something even more unusual for a 17th-century tsar—he wanted a smarter Russia.
 Yes, the towering, ship-building, beard-cutting tsar was also obsessed with education.
-And if you… Read More »
+And if you ask me, this obsession changed Russia in ways far beyond classrooms and… Read More »

 Ancient China Architecture: Temples, Palaces, and the Great Wall

-Ancient China Architecture: Temples, Palaces, and the Great Wall When someone says ancient China architecture, what flashes in your mind?
+When someone says ancient China architecture, what flashes in your mind?
 The endless spine of the Great Wall zigzagging over mountains?
 The crimson halls of the Forbidden City?
 Or maybe those elegant pagodas that look like they’re floating in the mist?
-Here’s the thing—Chinese architecture wasn’t… Read More »
+Here’s the thing—Chinese architecture wasn’t just about building something pretty.
+It was about philosophy,… Read More »

 Alexander Helios: Cleopatra’s Sun-Prince and His Mysterious Fate